Riff is too genre-savvy to count out Oasis

 - A BBC documentary unearthed compelling evidence that his aircraft had the misfortune to stray off-course into a designated ordnance jettison zone over the Channel, just as a Lancaster bomber that had been forced to break off from a raid with mechanical problems was ditching a particularly large "blockbuster"; one of its crew testified to seeing an aircraft of the type Miller was aboard in the area shortly before the bomb-load was ditched.
 Nevertheless, a search of the seabed in the area failed to turn up an identifiable wreck of the same plane.

-- Pretty much the basis for anyone who thinks Osama bin Laden was not killed by a team of Americans as Obama announced he was.
+- Pretty much the basis for anyone who thinks Osama bin Laden was not killed by a team of US Navy Seals, as President Obama announced he was.
 Although it has been officially confirmed, some still have doubt due to the fact that Obama never released any pictures of Osama's body before it was given a burial at sea.

 - Actor Pierre Kirby, who played in a few martial arts movies made most of his money through... delivering yachts in South East Asia.
 He didn't come back after one of those.
 Someone presumably saw him some time later in a hotel in Hong Kong.
 After calling out his name he turned around and walked away, never to be seen again.